Mokuso – The Secret to Effective Self-Defence

 “What don’t you understand?”
 Sensei Mike asked.

 “Mokusō2.”
 Elliott said.
-“We do Mokusō at the beginning and end of every class, but I don’t know how to do it.
-I don’t even know why we do it.
+“We do Mokusō at the beginning and end of every class, but I don’t know how to do it or even know why we do it.
 I’m here to learn self-defence.
 How does doing nothing help me become better at self-defence?”

-Sensei Mike’s face lit up just a little, “Elliott, that is an excellent question!”.
+Sensei Mike’s face lit up, “Elliott, that is an excellent question!”.
 He then asked everyone to sit relaxed.

-Sensei Mike continued, “To build your self-defence skills, you must train to overcome two major problems—I refer to them as your Outer and Inner problems3.”
+Sensei Mike continued, “To build your self-defence skills, you must train to overcome two major problems.
+I refer to these as your Outer and Inner problems3.”

 Outer and Inner Problems

-“But, there is a second of problem for which you must also train.
-You will understand this problem better if you ask yourself this question: ‘Am I mentally tough enough to overcome verbal and physical threats from a bully?’
-If you answer no, or you have any doubts, this is your less obvious, but more significant Inner problem.”
+“But there’s a second problem you also need to address.
+You will understand this better if you ask yourself: ‘Am I mentally strong enough to withstand a bully’s verbal and physical attacks?’
+If your answer is no, or you have any doubts, that is your less obvious but more significant Inner problem.”

 Train Your Body

-Sensei Mike continued, “When you join a dojo, the first thing you learn is how to develop, condition, and train your body.
-In time, you will build strength, flexibility, motor control, balance, and coordination.
+Sensei Mike continued, “When you join a dojo, the first thing you do is to start training your Outer problems by learning how to develop, condition, and train your body.
+In time, you will build strength, flexibility, fine motor control, balance, and coordination.
 And, you will learn the biomechanics4 of basic techniques.
 As you progress, you will learn combinations, take downs, joint locks, pressure point strikes, balance displacement, and more.
-With enough body training, you may even feel that you could successfully defend yourself.”
+With enough Body training, you may eventually feel that you can successfully defend yourself.”

 “So, what else can we do to improve our chances?”